rdiaz82/100DaysOfCode/README.md

 **Day 10** I continued with the cloud practicioner course

 **Day 11** I have started today a document with my own notes about the a cloud guru course.

+**Day 12** Today I have continued with the AWS cloud practitioner course from A cloud Guru.
+Today S3!